fjrodl/PDDL-course/README.md

 - How to install plansys from package
 - How to install other robots such as turtlebot

-In the exercise Merlin:
+Merlin docker:
-- How to install rocker (allows you to open the display locally instead of browser)
+- Double check in the repository how to install rocker (allows you to open the display locally instead of browser)
 -